Tuesday 10th August, 2021

 Self massage using vibration massagers

 Because there is no special skill needed vibration massage can easily be self applied.
-For detail on usage please see our usage guide for details and precautions, but whereas self applied manual massage (such as foam rollers) requires skill and knowledge, all one needs to do is to place the vibrating pad of a massager over the muscle and let the vibrations penetrate.
+For detail on usage please see our vibration massage usage guide for details and precautions, but whereas self applied manual massage (such as foam rollers) requires skill and knowledge, all one needs to do is to place the vibrating pad of a massager over the muscle and let the vibrations penetrate.
 Also, without needing the physical pressure and penetration vibration massage is much safer.

 You will need a genuine vibration massager